HOW-TO COMMUNICATE BACK-TO-WORK POLICIES INTERNALLY

 As offices are gradually reopening, and teams are slowly but surely assembling in person for the first time since March.
 There’s been a lot of talk of the ‘new normal’, but what does this actually mean for companies and their internal culture?
 From maintaining a safe distance, to navigating phased returns with half the office present on different days, there’s a lot to deal with.
 We won’t be looking at ‘normal’ as we used to know it for some time – if ever – so it’s vital that companies implement strong internal comms strategies to ensure employees are as comfortable and settled as possible.

-Nucco's new article series, Back to Work, examines the challenges facing companies as we begin to navigate the ‘new normal’.
-This first article in the series examines how internal comms can communicate new office policies in a way that reassures anxious colleagues, and ensure that business can take place as smoothly as possible.
+We examine the challenges facing companies as we begin to navigate the ‘new normal’.
+This article examines how internal comms can communicate new office policies in a way that reassures anxious colleagues, and ensure that business can take place as smoothly as possible.

 Keep it simple and consistent